Welcome to Infoshare Online!

-The 2007-2011 (5-yr average) Census, drawn from the Census Bureau's American Community Survey, provides detailed data on race, ethnicity, income, poverty, occupation, schooling, ancestry, family structure, language, and more down to the census tract level (and Infoshare provides this data for zip codes, too.).
-For the first time in ten years, we have data for the smallest geographic areas.
+The 2010-2014 (5-yr average) Census, including the Public Use Microdata-Sample (PUMS), is drawn from the Census Bureau's American Community Survey (ACS).
+It provides detailed data on race, ethnicity, income, poverty, occupation, schooling, ancestry, family structure, language,health insurance and more down to the census tract level (and Infoshare provides this data for zip codes, too!).
 For more information on this data, see the [Info] button associated with this data file.

 New Feature: With this release of the latest 5-year ACS data, we are providing, along with each data element in Modules 1 and 2, which contain the published Census tables, an estimate of the data element's Margin of Error (MOE).
 This will provide a measure of the accuracy with which this data element is known.
 We are using an approximate method of computing the MOE, so this feature is considered to be in "beta test" phase.
 We would welcome your comments on this feature.
 (See the FAQs for further details.)

 Note 1: Key Tables in the American Community Survey are displayed, to make it easier for you to find the data you want.
 But all the tables are available as well, if you want to see them.